-CIAS will maintain fairness and equality, encourage professional development, and promote life-long learning.
+CIAS will maintain fairness and equality, encourage professional development, promote life-long learning and recognize the contributions and accomplishments of all faculty and staff.

-Action B2.1 CIAS leadership will work with HR to address inequities in faculty and staff workloads and salaries and strive for salaries that are competitive with other RIT Colleges and other universities.
+Action B2.1 CIAS leadership will work with HR to eliminate inequities in faculty and staff workloads and salaries and ensure salaries are competitive with other RIT Colleges and other universities.
 Action B2.2 Provide leadership and supervisory training for administrative chairs, program chairs and graduate directors.
 Provide other development training for faculty and staff.

-Action B2.3 Promote/offer professional development opportunities and training for all faculty and staff, will identify annual funding for this training and ensure that everyone has opportunities for participation.
+Action B2.3 Promote/offer professional development opportunities and training for all faculty and staff, will allocate annual funding for this training and ensure that everyone has opportunities for participation.
 Action B2.6 Promote teaching effectiveness methods/practices for instruction/support of students with specific disabilities, language issues and learning styles.